 Many retailers offer trade-in programs for recent products they think they can refurbish or re-sell.
 Amazon will take back eligible items for Amazon Gift Cards, and offers free shipping to get the items into Amazon’s hands.
 (Unsurprisingly, this means Amazon doesn’t take heavy items like TVs, but they do take Blu-ray players, headphones, and even wireless routers.)
 Best Buy will take trade-ins at many of its retail locations in exchange for Best Buy gift cards.
 Even if they won’t offer a gift card for your stuff, they will still recycle it for free.

 If Amazon’s and Best Buy’s trade-in values seem paltry, you may have other options.
 NextWorth accepts a widely variety of tablets, phones, cameras, notebook computers — along with game consoles and even video games.
 If you like their offer for your stuff, you can print free UPS shipping labels or take items to more than 1,500 locations in the U.S. (including many Target stores) to get paid by check, PayPal, Target gift card, or a Discover pre-paid card.
 Similarly, Gazelle pays for phones, tablets and Apple products by check, PayPal, or Amazon gift card.
-E-Cycle aims more at businesses and enterprises, but they do pay via check or PayPal for recent smartphones and tablets — and they apply the same data-wiping and protection regimen they offer corporations.
+E-Cycle aims more at businesses and enterprises, but they do pay via check or

 If the $50 offered for your old MacBook Pro at trade-in seems like a waste of time, maybe you can get karma points (or at least a tax deduction) instead — as long as it still works.
 The National Cristina Foundation offers a locator service to match up your gear with local non-profits, schools, public agencies, and volunteer organizations just by entering an address or ZIP code.You might pay for shipping, but there are no fees or hidden gimmicks, and many local non-profits will come by to pick stuff up.
 E-cycling Central (above) also lists a number of non-profits alongside traditional recyclers.
 Have an old phone collecting dust?
 Check out Phones 4 Charity and Secure the Call.